High Resolution Seismic Waveform Generation using Denoising Diffusion: Declaration of Competing Interest

 \section{Declaration of Competing Interest}

 The authors declare that there are no conflicts of interest.

 \acknowledgments This work was supported by grant number C22-10 (HighFEM) of the Swiss Data Science Center (SDSC), Ecole Polytechnique Fédérale de Lausanne and ETH Zürich awarded to M-A. Meier, L. Ermert and M. Koroni.
-L. Ermert is supported by Swiss National Science Foundation grant 209941.
+L. Ermert was supported by Swiss National Science Foundation grant 209941.
 M. Koroni is supported by the Swiss Federal Nuclear Safety Inspectorate (ENSI) under contract number CTR00830.
 We thank Donat Fäh and Paolo Bergamo for useful discussions on ground motion models and earthquake engineering.
+We also thank Editor John Rundle, Randy Harsuko, and three other reviewers for their constructive comments, which significantly improved our original manuscript.
 We thank CSCS Swiss National Computing Center (Piz Daint under projects sd28 and s1165) and Swiss Seismological Service ``Bigstar" Cluster for providing computational resources for this research.

 {S\arabic{figure}}